 • restore Catholic Action by promoting active participation in the public square in order to combat the immoral interests of big business and big government

 • influence the “influencers” by providing context on matters of culture, economics, and politics through the lens of the Church’s social teachings

 Along with traditional distributist arguments in favor of widespread productive property, guilds, cooperatives, and so forth, our authors also address specific public policy issues affecting modern family fragmentation: payday lending, surrogacy, human trafficking, immigration, unemployment, student debt, homelessness, and the environment.

-Of course, we cannot ignore that family fragmentation and social immobility is not merely caused by economic imbalances.
 Divorce, fatherless homes, racism, gender ideologies, abortion and contraception contribute to the erosion of our human ecology.

 Christians of every stripe should remember that social justice is not human activity isolated from God’s authority, and that economic justice must be pursued in the context of other goods.
 Although political initiatives to enable family flourishing are important, the world cannot reform man solely by reforming institutions.
 Sin exists and man will contend with sin until Christ the King returns in glory.
 The presence of sin is a truth we ignore at our peril.
 Reform after reform will never remake man.
 Jesus would have been proclaimed King, wrote Fulton Sheen, “if He said the fault was in things; but they crucified Him because He said the fault was in man.”
 Therefore, we are all charged with encouraging men and women to strive for holiness and virtue as we all grapple with how to live out the two great commandments: to love God with our whole heart, mind, and soul, and strength, and to love our neighbors as ourselves.